 HEUER Chronosplit Modules and Repairs

 I encountered my first Heuer Chronosplit in 2013 and have examined and repaired many since.
-Chronosplit repairs are both difficult, time consuming and sadly suffer a very low success rate due to the reasons explained on my last page.
+Chronosplit repairs are both difficult, and time-consuming and sadly suffer a very low success rate due to the reasons explained on my last page.

 More details on the Rawsar H1 repair module can be found here.